US State Dept forms new humanitarian bureau after foreign aid overhaul

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, March 20 - The U.S. State Department on Friday established a new bureau to oversee U.S. responses to natural disasters and humanitarian crises around the world, capping the Trump administration's dramatic overhaul of foreign aid, a senior department official said.
+WASHINGTON – The US State Department on March 20 established a new bureau to oversee US responses to natural disasters and humanitarian crises around the world, capping the Trump administration’s dramatic overhaul of foreign aid, a senior department official said.

-Trump officials and Elon Musk's Department of Government Efficiency dismantled the U.S. Agency for International Development after taking office in January 2025, firing thousands of officials and canceling most of its grants before it was absorbed into the State Department.
+Trump officials and Mr Elon Musk’s Department of Government Efficiency dismantled the US Agency for International Development after taking office in January 2025, firing thousands of officials and cancelling most of its grants before it was absorbed into the State Department.

-The official said the new Bureau of Disaster and Humanitarian Response would be staffed by about 200 officials, operate in 12 hubs around the world and receive roughly $5.4 billion a year in funding.
+The official said the new Bureau of Disaster and Humanitarian Response would be staffed by about 200 officials, operate in 12 hubs around the world and receive roughly US$5.4 billion (S$6.9 billion) a year in funding.

 It would also oversee global food security, said the official, who briefed reporters on condition of anonymity ahead of the announcement.

-USAID managed about $40 billion a year and also funded longer-term development projects around the world.
+USAID managed about US$40 billion a year and also funded longer-term development projects around the world.
 Some of that work continues in other parts of the State Department.

 “We are going to pick more carefully the stuff that we respond to.
 It’s not the United States’ responsibility to respond to every disaster, every crisis, especially when our adversaries or groups that hate the United States are at issue,” the official said.